Study-based support to help you shine

 Our Academic Skills Centre (ASC) is open to every student who attends University College Birmingham, whether you are a school-leaver enrolling on our college courses or a student on one of our postgraduate degrees.
 The centre offers a range of study-based help delivered by specialist lecturers to help you discover your full potential.

-All students can make 30-minute appointments for one-to-one help each week at our Summer Row building.
-If it is more convenient, you can just turn up at one of the daily drop-in sessions held during term time.
+You can make 30-minute one-to-one appointments each week at The Link, or if it is more convenient, you can come to one of our daily drop-in sessions during term time.

-If you are a college student, you can also use our drop-in centre ‘The Pod’ to see one of our expert advisers at our base at Richmond House (4th Floor Library).
+If you are a college student, you can also meet one of our expert advisers at ‘The Pod’, our drop-in centre at Richmond House (4th Floor Library).

 The sessions are driven by what you need, which might include help with:

 - Assignments and projects, including how to structure your work

 - Essay writing – how your text flows, using the correct language

 - Tips on how to get a better grade